tidyverse/tidyverse.org/content/blog/tidypredict-1-0-0/index.md

 </div>

+`glmnet()` computes a collection of models using many sets of penalty values.
+This can be very efficient, but for tidypredict, we need to predict with a single penalty.
 Note how, as we increase the penalty, the extracted expression correctly removes terms with coefficients of `0` instead of leaving them as `(disp * 0)`.

 <div class="highlight">